 To identify the type of the RSK file, go to the File info tab.
+Additionally, you can identify a mobile RSK file by the absence of the Calibration option in the Analysis tab.

 File naming convention for datasets obtained during deployments